Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

+For the purposes of this manuscript, we have deliberately adopted the $\chi^2$ statistic as the primary global scalar metric.
+This decision reflects considerations of interpretability, methodological consistency, and reproducibility across all reconstruction scenarios examined in this study, rather than an assertion of its superiority over alternative metrics.
+The $\chi^2$ metric provides a physically grounded, noise-aware measure of discrepancy and can be uniformly applied in image, sinogram, and intensity histogram analysis within our evaluation framework.

+Formally , given two arrays ($X$) and ($Y$) representing reconstructed and reference data (image or sinogram) and corresponding variance estimates ($\sigma_i^2$), the global $\chi^2$ metric is defined as $\chi^2 = \sum_i \frac{(X_i - Y_i)^2}{\sigma_i^2}$, where the sum extends over all valid pixels or bins.
+When explicit variance estimates are unavailable, reduced or unweighted $\chi^2$ variants may be used, though their interpretation becomes less strictly statistical.

+These global metrics, collectively, provide a necessary quantitative foundation for evaluating reconstruction methodologies.
+However, once their values saturate---especially for SSIM and CC---their discriminative power diminishes.
+The next subsections therefore introduce local and histogram-based diagnostics that remain sensitive in this regime.

-In all $\chi^2$ evaluations presented in this work, the variance entering the denominator is derived directly from the Monte-Carlo simulation and is therefore dominated by counting statistics.
+In all $\chi^2$ evaluations presented in this work, the variance entering the denominator is derived directly from the Monte Carlo simulation and is therefore dominated by counting statistics.
 The underlying signal is taken as noise-free.
-The $\chi^2$ used throughout is the reduced chi-square, computed either globally or pixel-wise to form $\chi^2$ maps.
+The $\chi^2$ used throughout is the reduced $\chi^2$, computed either globally or pixel-wise to form $\chi^2$ maps.

 Pixel independence cannot be assumed in sinograms or reconstructed images, since both contain spatially correlated structures.
-For this reason, $\chi^2$ is used as a discrepancy measure and as a reconstruction cost function, but not for estimating parameter uncertainties; those are obtained with the Jackknife method.
+For this reason, $\chi^2$ is used as a discrepancy measure and as a reconstruction cost function but not for estimating parameter uncertainties; those are obtained with the Jackknife method.
 The choice of $\chi^2$ reflects simplicity and transparency, not exclusivity: other discrepancy metrics were examined, and the qualitative conclusions reported here do not depend on the particular cost function.
 As noted elsewhere, the optimal choice of discrepancy metric is modality- and application-dependent.